How to Fall Asleep When Anxiety Doesn't Let You

-Among my favorites are the Passion Flower tea, which relaxes muscles and mind, and Serene Slumber by Lifestyle Awareness which contains a mix of oat grass, rose petals and chamomille.
+Among my favorites are the Passion Flower tea, which relaxes muscles and mind, and Serene Slumber by Lifestyle Awareness, which contains a mix of oat grass, rose petals and chamomile.
 This last one really numbs me and makes me fall asleep with ease.

 Writing for anxiety

 When my thoughts visit the dark alleys of my mind I just get up and write.
 What can you write?
 Anything!
 Sometimes I'm so afraid of my fears that I don't even want to write them down.
 When my anxiety doesn't even let me write down my fears, I start writing whatever my hand decides to write.
 Most of the time I start writing about the events of the day and slowly transition into the thoughts causing my anxiety.
 It feels good.
 Once your anxious and scary thoughts take physical form in the shape of words, they don't look that scary anymore.

 Once the thougth is out of your head and into the real world, it is stripped of its scary costume and it's left naked, without any power to scare you any longer,and looking quite ridiculous.
 It truly is a relaxing technique.